 Funded by the National Science Foundation, the Tinkerzeum Planning Project was a one-year collaborative project exploring the feasibility of involving museum visitors in data analysis.
 These studies, which took place at the Museum of Science in Boston and at the Naismith Basketball Hall of Fame in Springfield MA, have helped us understand the kinds of data and exhibits that lead to compelling museum investigations and the types of additional supports visitors require to begin exploring data.

 To learn more about the project you can download and view the movie "Engaging Museum Visitors with Data".
 This seven-minute movie shows visitors investigating reaction-time data collected at the Museum of Science in Boston and at the Naismith Basketball Hall of Fame in Springfield MA.
-The software they are using is TinkerPlots, a tool we developed, which is published by Key Curriculum Press.
+The software they are using is TinkerPlots, a tool we developed and currently publish.

 To view the the movie you must have QuickTime Player installed.
 The player can be downloaded free of charge from Apple.